Best Sony a6500 Lenses

 Being a fan of wide angle lenses, this was the first lens I owned for my Sony a6500.

-It allows you to create dramatic landscape images with an equivalent focal length similar to the 16-35mm full frame lens (my favorite Sony lens).
+It allows you to create dramatic landscape images with an equivalent focal length similar to the 16-35mm full frame lens (my favorite Sony zoom lens).

 The Sony 10-18mm f/4 is for those Instagram-worthy big-landscape-small-person-style images.